hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 [Astro](https://astro.build).
 For the backend we used [Astro DB](https://astro.build/db/), which is currently in early preview, and Astro SSR hosted on [Netlify](https://www.netlify.com/).

-We wanted to find out how CRUD apps could be implemented in a straightforward way using this stack, but also get the experience of using htmx instead of React.
-In the following we'll share basic techniques using this stack, and also our conclusions, looking back.
+We were curious how well this stack could could work for CRUD apps, but especially the experience of using htmx instead of React.
+In the following we'll share basic techniques for this stack, and also our conclusions, looking back.

 ## Responsive Buttons